High-Speed Internet Services

 Availability

-Barriers exist to prevent widespread deployment of infrastructure that supports high-speed internet.
-For example, rural communities can be very expensive to serve and yield low revenues (because there are few customers).
+Barriers prevent widespread deployment of infrastructure that supports high-speed internet.
+For example, rural communities can be costly to serve and yield low revenues (because there are few customers).
 They are sparsely populated, so the cost per household served is high.
-And it often contains challenging terrain, such as rocky land and streams, for laying down wires.
+And they often contain challenging terrain, such as rocky land and streams, for laying down wires.
 Availability challenges extend beyond rural areas.
-Some low-income neighborhoods and communities of color are unserved or underserved.
+Some neighborhoods with low incomes, as well as communities of color, are unserved or underserved.
 Communications companies may not upgrade existing infrastructure to support modern applications and speeds.

 Affordability

 Even where high-speed internet infrastructure has been deployed, high prices can serve as barriers to adoption, especially for households with low and moderate incomes.
-The FCC does not regulate high-speed internet providers’ prices, and states are prohibited from doing so.
-This, combined with lack of competition, mean that high-speed internet prices in the U.S. greatly exceed those in other countries.
+Federal and state governments generally do not regulate the pricing of high-speed internet services.
+This, combined with a lack of competition, means that high-speed internet prices in the U.S. greatly exceed those in other countries.
 For some, even if high-speed internet service is available and affordable, slow speeds, data caps, and inferior technology deter adoption.
-This is particularly true of satellite and wireless services, which offer slower speeds and less reliability.
-Wired service is faster and more reliable.
+This is particularly true of satellite and wireless services, which offer slower speeds and less reliability compared with wired service.

 A growing number of municipalities and electric cooperatives have launched community broadband networks.
 In addition, some investor-owned utilities are making their networks available for the provision of broadband.
 These fiber-to-the-home networks can offer fast, reliable, and affordable high-speed internet service.
-At least 22 states have adopted restrictions that prevent or discourage community broadband, but several of these states are now reconsidering these restrictions.
+However, 16 states have adopted restrictions that prevent or discourage community broadband.

 Digital literacy

-Digital literacy programs can help older adults and others who need training in how to use technology.
-Such programs help people gain knowledge, skills, and confidence.
+Digital literacy programs can help older adults and others gain the knowledge, skills, and confidence to use technology.
 The federal government does not run digital literacy training programs for older adults.
+However, the 2021 Infrastructure Investment and Jobs Act provides $2.75 billion in funding for digital equity activities, including digital literacy projects.
+Older adults are among the populations specifically mentioned in the digital equity language of the act.
 Some states and cities have established programs specifically designed to improve digital literacy.
 Many such programs are located in libraries, senior centers, and affordable housing developments.
 They strengthen local support systems for older adults.

 Internet during emergencies

 During emergencies, affordable internet service is vital.
-For example, during the COVID-19 pandemic, public health experts have urged older adults and others to stay home and avoid unnecessary interactions with people outside the home.
-High-speed internet has helped older adults use online apps to receive telehealth services, shop for groceries and other items, work from home, connect with friends and family, and engage in lifelong learning opportunities.
-Nine in ten adults reported that their internet service is important or essential during the pandemic.
-Moving forward, policymakers can support increased adoption during other emergencies.
+High-speed internet helps older adults use online apps to receive telehealth services, shop for groceries and other items, work from home, connect with friends and family, and engage in lifelong learning opportunities.
+Policymakers can support increased adoption during other such emergencies.

 HIGH-SPEED INTERNET SERVICES: Policy